jiofidelus/ekg-maturity/docs-fragments/pillar/technology/capability-area/technology-strategy/capability/technology-architecture/background-and-intro.md

 # Background & Intro

+Knowledge Graph in General and Enterprise Knowledge Graph in particular are built to reply to a set of competencies questions.
+Thus, once they are built, software modules are built up to them for a variety of purpose such as search, question answering, recommendation, etc. There are many ways to organize EKG and software modules around him: monolitic architecture, service oriented architecture and microservice architecture.
+These architectures are used to describe how different software components developed to describe competencies questions collaborate with the EKG.
+Thus, different types of architectures should be considered: at the physical level, we have the physical architecture, consisting of the devices which is used to query the KG.
+At the logical level, we have different technologies that are used to deploy the KG, that are used to developed the software components and on which the different software component runs.
+For instance, if the KG can be queried from a mobile phone, different operating systems for mobile phones should be considered.

 ## Monolitic architectures
 Description of architectures in which all the modules are tights together to form the application